airnayden/adplexity_laravel_app/README.md

 ## How it works
 This application lets you add a file to the download queue.
 Only certain file formats are allowed.
-By default: `pdf,zip,rar,7zip,tar,gz,doc,docx,mp3,wav,avi,png,jpg,jpeg,webp,txt,rtf,sql`.
+Defaults: `pdf,zip,rar,7zip,tar,gz,doc,docx,mp3,wav,avi,png,jpg,jpeg,webp,txt,rtf,sql`.

 1. The user adds a valid link to a file for download.
 2. The information is written in the database, storing the URL, file name, format and status (`Pending` by default) in the form of a `Download` object (represented by a `Download` model).